Injecting Entity Types into Entity-Guided Text Generation: Acknowledgements

-Generating natural language from topic words and keywords is an important yet challenge task.
+\textbf{Words-to-text Generation.} It is also referred as constraint text generation~\cite{zhang2020pointer,qin2019conversing}.
+Generating text from topic words and keywords is a popular task in NLG.
 It not only has plenty of practical applications, e.g., benefiting intelligent education by assisting in essay writing~\cite{feng2018topic,yang2019enhancing} and automated journalism by helping news generation~\cite{zheng2017automatic,zhang2020pointer}, but also serves as an ideal test bed for controllable text generation~\cite{wang2018sentigan,yao2019plan}.
-The main challenge of word-to-text lies in that the source information is extremely insufficient compared to the target output, leading to poor topic consistency in generated text~\cite{yang2019enhancing}.
-Some existing work improved word-to-text generation quality by incorporating external knowledge such as knowledge graph~\cite{yang2019enhancing} and pre-trained language models~\cite{fan2018hierarchical,guan2020knowledge}, which can provide additional commonsense knowledge and background information.
-Two other related scenarios with our task are (i) using words (e.g., sentiment, style) as constrains in decoding~\cite{hu2017toward,li2018delete} and (ii) word ordering~\cite{dinu2019training,miao2019cgmh,shen2020blank}.
-In difference, we aim to use entity type to improve text generation from a list of entity mentions.
+The main challenge of words-to-text lies in that the source information is extremely insufficient compared to the target output, leading to poor topic consistency in generated text~\cite{yu2020survey}.